Measuring collective diffusion properties by counting particles in boxes: Brief introduction to the Countoscope with overlapped boxes

-\paragraph{2D colloidal suspension near a wall.} We investigate the collective diffusive relaxation of a 2D suspension of colloids experimentally and numerically.
-We briefly recapitulate the system's properties here and refer to Ref.~\cite{mackay2024countoscope} for details.
+We investigate the collective diffusive relaxation of a 2D suspension of colloids experimentally and numerically.
+We briefly restate the system's properties here and refer to Ref.~\cite{mackay2024countoscope} for details.

-In experiments, particles, with effective hard sphere diameter $\sigma = \SI{3.0}{\micro\meter}$, are gravitationally confined to the base of a glass cell and represent well a hard sphere model~\cite{thorneywork2014communication,Thorneywork2015}.
-Suspensions are imaged using a custom-built inverted microscope with particle positions acquired from images using standard particle tracking protocols~\cite{crocker1996methods,allan_daniel_b_2021_4682814}.
+In experiments, particles, with effective hard sphere diameter $\sigma = \SI{3.0}{\micro\meter}$, which represent well a hard sphere model~\cite{thorneywork2014communication,Thorneywork2015}, are gravitationally confined in the $z$-direction to the base of a glass cell.
+Suspensions are imaged in the $x$-$y$ plane using a custom-built inverted microscope -- see SI section \ref{sec:experiments} for more details.
+Data is recorded at 2 fps and the total field of view is approximately $\qtyproduct{290 x 360}{\micro\meter}$.
+Particle positions are acquired from images using standard particle tracking protocols~\cite{crocker1996methods,allan_daniel_b_2021_4682814}.
 For simplicity, we explore here only two different packing fractions, corresponding to a dilute ($\phi = 0.02$) and dense ($\phi=0.11$) suspension -- see Fig.~\ref{fig:experiments}.
-Note that while $\phi=0.11$ lies far below the crystallisation transition for these systems, this packing fraction is sufficiently dense that interactions play a significant role.
-Importantly, however, these interactions do not result in such long timescales that the full dynamic properties are not accessible over reasonable experimental timescales.
+Note that while $\phi=0.11$ lies far below the crystallisation transition for these systems, this packing fraction is sufficiently dense that interactions play an appreciable role.
 To obtain statistically accurate data over the long collective relaxation timescales we investigate, we acquire experimental data over $\SI{20}{h}$.
-The optical stage and experimental conditions were carefully adjusted to avoid any significant drift over that long timescale.
+The optical stage and experimental conditions were carefully adjusted to avoid any significant drift over this long time scale (see SI section 1.1).
+At these packing fractions, the short-time self diffusion coefficient of particles can be calculated through Eq.~\eqref{eq:msd} averaged over many particles, and gives $\Dself = \SI{0.048 \pm 0.001}{\micro\meter^2\per\second}$ at $\phi = 0.02$ and $\Dself = \SI{0.043 \pm 0.001}{\micro\meter^2\per\second}$ at $\phi = 0.11$.